 Transaction with Affiliates and Regulation W of the Federal Reserve Regulations.
 Transactions between banks and their affiliates are governed by federal law.
 An affiliate of a bank is any company or entity that controls, is controlled by or is under common control with the bank.
 In a holding company context, the parent bank holding company and any companies which are controlled by such parent holding company are affiliates of the bank (although subsidiaries of the bank itself, except financial subsidiaries, are generally not considered affiliates).
 Generally, Section 23A of the Federal Reserve Act and the Federal Reserve Board's Regulation W limit the extent to which the bank or its subsidiaries may engage in "covered transactions" with any one affiliate to an amount equal to 10.0% of such institution's capital stock and surplus, and with all such transactions with all affiliates to an amount equal to 20.0% of such institution's capital stock and surplus.
 Section 23B applies to "covered transactions" as well as to certain other transactions and requires that all such transactions be on terms substantially the same, or at least as favorable, to the institution or subsidiary as those provided to a non-affiliate.
-The term "covered transactions" includes the making of loans to, purchase of assets from, and issuance of a guarantee to an affiliate.
+The term "covered transactions.
+Section 23B transactions also include the provision of services and the sale of assets by a bank to an affiliate.
 In addition, loans or other extensions of credit by the financial institution to the affiliate are required to be collateralized in accordance with the requirements set forth in Section 23A of the Federal Reserve Act.